Resolving Trust Disputes Without a Courtroom

 A nonjudicial settlement agreement is valid only to the extent it does not violate a material purpose of the trust and includes terms and conditions that could be properly approved by the court under this chapter or other applicable law.

-A.R.S. § 14-10111(B)Any interested person can also ask a court to review the agreement after the fact.
-The court can approve it, but if it declines, that does not automatically invalidate the agreement.
+A.R.S. § 14-10111(B)Any interested person can ask a court to review the agreement later.
+The court can approve it, but if it declines, the agreement is not automatically void.
 The parties still have their deal.
-This flexible structure encourages cooperation while keeping the trust's core purpose intact.